 In reality, as a 2011 New York Times article pointed out, these schools are very popular among the children of Silicon Valley’s executives who might not focus on the curriculum but care very much about the results: Waldorf Schools graduates statistically score well above American average on their college admissions tests and seem to do extremely well in higher education.

-See the gallery with a few examples of Waldorf Schools: according to Steiner’s views, they abide to the rules of avoiding uniform, quadrilateral shapes, incorporating the use of colorful light and natural materials, to allow the children experience the building in a very tactile and physical way and develop their full potential in a welcoming environment.
+You can find several examples of Waldorf Schools on internet.
+But according to Steiner’s views, the important thing is that they abide to the rules of avoiding uniform, quadrilateral shapes, incorporating the use of colorful light and natural materials, to allow the children experience the building in a very tactile and physical way and develop their full potential in a welcoming environment.

 So, would you send your child to a Waldorf School?